Gamil Ratib

-Gamil Abu Bakr Ratib (جميل أبو بكر راتب; 18 August 1926 – 19 September 2018) was an Egyptian actor.
+Gamil Abu Bakr Ratib (جميل أبو بكر راتب; 18 August 1926 – 19 September 2018) was an Egyptian and French actor.
 He appeared in television and film productions and briefly in theater over a 65-year career.
 He was known for numerous villainous roles and his appearance in the English-language epic historical drama film Lawrence of Arabia.

 Biography

 Born in 1926 in Cairo to an Egyptian family known of their love for arts, Ratib was sent to study arts in Paris.
 His love of performance came from French theatre, which he studied at the University of France, before making his film debut in 1945.
 He was a much-awarded actor in both his native Egypt and in France, having worked in both countries, including being given the Legion of Honour.
 In France, Ratib married a French woman and was given French citizenship.